dafny-lang/dafny/Test/tutorial/induction-principle.md

 ### Updating the proofs

-Interestingly, the proofs for `Pure`, and `EliminateMulZero` only require to introduce new definitions (for `Pes` for instance).
-They do not require to actually update broken proofs.
+Interestingly, the proofs for `Pure`, and `EliminateMulZero` only require introducing new definitions (for `Pes` for instance).
+They do not require actually updating broken proofs.
 In addition, proving the `InductExprs_Cons` lemma for `VarUnchanged` also requires writing an assertion to help the SMT solver.

 The proof of correctness of `IsPure` which doesn't use the induction principle